S-razmi/S-razmi/README.md

 On my GitHub page, you'll find some of the projects I've been working on, ranging from my past Courses' Final projects to my Professional projects.
 I enjoy coding in Python and am always up for a challenge.
 Feel free to contact me with any cool project ideas or collaborations.

-- 👯 I’m looking to collaborate on Machine Learning Related Projects
+- 👯 I’m looking to collaborate on Machine Learning, Data Science and Finance Related Projects
 - 📫 How to reach me: siavashrazmi74@gmail.com
 ## Stats📈
 ![Siavash's GitHub stats](https://github-readme-stats.vercel.app/api?username=S-razmi&show_icons=true&theme=transparent)